 Eat your Green Vegetables for St. Patrick’s Day!

 March ushers in many things: Spring, occasionally Easter and Passover, Spring break and of course St. Patrick’s Day.
 Cabbage paired with corned beef is the traditional dish to mark the day.
 Cabbage is rich in Vitamin K and Vitamin C, which promotes healthy immune systems and wards off diseases such as cancer.
-Cabbage is an excellent vegetable for those trying to lose weight; the high density of the leaves makes it very filling, and it is very versatile; cabbage can be included in sandwiches, slaw, salads, Pita, soups, etc.
+Cabbage is an excellent vegetable for those trying to lose weight; the high density of the leaves makes it very filling, and it is very versatile; cabbage can be included in sandwiches, slaw, salads, Pita, soups, etc. For more on keeping good health, read this new post with an stationary bike stand reviews.

 Want other green vegetables?
 How about Snow Peas?
 These delicate pods are eaten before the peas inside are fully ripe.
 They have a good amount of fiber and plant protein, which will help you fill full.
 They are another vegetable that can be eaten raw, or can be a great addition to stir fry and other baked dishes.
 Kale also is a “pop” culture vegetable, and is found cooked in soups, or eaten raw in salads.
 Kale is a popular ingredient in green smoothies.